 NHS Providers is the single voice for NHS trusts, recognised for our effective lobbying and influence within government, as a promoter of shared learning and as a provider of support and development for our members.
 Our three year strategy sets out our vision, mission, strategic objectives and ways of working for 2019-2022.

-An outstanding membership organisation and trade association for all NHS providers, unrivaled in the influence, voice and support we offer our members.
+An outstanding membership organisation for all NHS providers, unrivaled in the influence, voice and support we offer our members.

 To support members to deliver high quality, sustainable NHS care for patients, and service users.